opengisch/QField-docs/documentation/get-started/certification.en.md

 # Certification

-The QField Certificate Program is designed to foster community involvement in the QField project and provide high-quality education for the QField application.
-Therefore, the application process requires applicants to detail their contributions to the QField project and make their training materials available for review.
-Activities that contribute to the QField and QFieldCloud project include:
+The QField Certificate Program is crafted to encourage community engagement with the QField project and to offer top-notch education on the QField application.
+Therefore, the application process entails applicants providing a comprehensive account of their contributions to the QField project and making their training materials accessible for evaluation.
+Activities deemed as contributions to the QField and QFieldCloud projects include:

 - Contributions to the QField documentation and training materials.
 - Translation of QField documentation and training materials.